 Take care when considering opportunities offered by for-profit companies that charge a fee for placement of student interns.
 Make sure to ask for and carefully evaluate evidence of what you will learn, the tasks you will perform and the level of mentorship or supervision you will receive before paying any fee.

 When accepting an unpaid internship, also seek clear understanding with the host organization to ensure your expectations align with the host organization's as far as the educational benefits you will receive in exchange for your work.
 See Internship Programs under the Fair Labor Standards Act for more information about legal requirements of unpaid internships.

 Consult with your Academic Advisor for Internship opportunities and registration.

 Where is your classroom?
-The UA offers hundreds of study abroad opportunities around the world, during the semester, year, summer and winter.
+The University offers hundreds of study abroad opportunities around the world, during the semester, year, summer and winter.
 There's a program for every student.

 Think you can't afford it?
 Think again.
 Studying abroad can be quite affordable for the students who plan ahead and take time to research costs and scholarship opportunities.
 There are numerous programs that cost the same or less than a semester in Tucson.

 University undergraduates prepare for graduate school and careers in research by stepping outside of the classroom to collaborate with faculty, graduate students, technical staff and peers to develop new knowledge and technologies.
 Students can earn credit for research experiences by enrolling in directed research or independent study units (hyperlink to the section of the catalog with house numbered course info and policies).

 These links will get you started with exploring programs to support undergraduate research.